Baki the Grappler: Plot

 Begins with Baki meeting an elementary school student named Rumina, who challenges him to a fight after being pressured to do so by bullies.
 Baki "defeats" Rumina and shows him a shadow boxing fight against a 100-kilogram praying mantis.
-Following this fight, Baki kidnaps George W. Bush to enter Arizona State Prison, home of the strongest man in America, Biscuit Oliva.
-In the prison, Baki meets with Che Guevara and later fights Oliva.
+Following this fight, Baki kidnaps George W. Bosch to enter Arizona State Prison, home of the strongest man in America, Biscuit Oliva.
+In the prison, Baki meets with Jun Guevara and later fights Oliva.
 In the meantime, scientists in Colorado find and reanimate a man who lived in the Jurassic era.
 The man, named "Pickle", only eats those he defeats in battle, and after he assaults a news reporter on live television, the various fighters of the story take an interest in Pickle and proceed to fight him.
 Baki eventually matches against Pickle as well, driving the ancient man to his limits.
 After the conclusion of the fight, Baki finishes training for the fight against his father.
 Later, Baki and Yujiro dine in a high-class restaurant, but when Baki questions Yujiro regarding the death of his mother, their battle finally erupts.
 After a long fight that takes place over the entire night in Shinjuku, the clash concludes.